Roomify/bat_drupal/README.md

 ### External Libraries

-To display calendars and dates we use the following libraries
+To display calendars and dates we use the following libraries:

 - Fullcalendar - http://fullcalendar.io/ - You need to [download the following zip](https://github.com/arshaw/fullcalendar/releases/download/v2.4.0/fullcalendar-2.4.0.zip) an unpack in libraries in a directory called fullcalendar
 - MomentJS - http://momentjs.com/ - The [moment.js](http://momentjs.com/downloads/moment.min.js) library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/moment/moment.min.js

-##Conifguration
+##Configuration
  - Enable all the BAT modules
  - Make sure to set the jQuery for the admin theme to at least 1.10 by visiting *admin/config/development/jquery_update*